-The Victim Notification System (VNS) uses a confidential database to provide registrants (crime victims, surviving family members, witnesses who testified at trial and concerned citizens) with notifications regarding an offender's status.
-VNS registrants have the option of electing to receive notifications via letter, email or both.
-The VNS provides more than 80 points of notification regarding several phases of an offender's incarceration and supervision, including the parole review process.
-Since each case is unique and the points of notification are typically driven by the status of the offender, registrants may not receive each type of notification.
+The Integrated Victim Services System (IVSS), fully implemented in FY 2019, provides registrants (crime victims, surviving family members, witnesses who testified at trial and concerned citizens) with notifications regarding an offender's status.
+IVSS registrants have the option to receive notifications via letter, email, text message, phone call or any combination of their choosing.
+IVSS provides notifications regarding several phases of an offender's incarceration and supervision, including the parole review process.
+If requested, registrants receive an automated telephone call when an offender is being released to supervision or discharge.
+In FY 2019, there were 7,672 automated calls made to IVSS registrants when the offender was being released to supervision or discharge.
+Each case is unique and the notifications are typically driven by the status of the offender.

 Most notifications are automatically generated, while others are created by VSD staff.
-Individuals are added to the notification system upon their request, either from their completed Victim Impact Statement or by contacting the division directly.
-At the end of FY 2018, there were 205,963 individuals registered on the system, with 6,856 registrants added throughout the fiscal year.
-During FY

-2018, the division processed 171,934 pieces of correspondence, which included notifications sent, parole protest materials received, Victim Impact Statements and other victim-related letters or emails sent or received.
+Individuals are added to IVSS upon their request, either from their completed Victim Impact Statement, by contacting the division directly or through the IVSS Public Portal.
+At the close of FY 2019, the VSD has added 5,764 registrants to IVSS.
+The division processed 122,774 pieces of correspondence, which included notifications sent, parole protest materials received, Victim Impact Statements and other victim-related letters or emails sent or received.